krystinashveda/krystinashveda.github.io/README.md

 krystinashveda.github.io
 ========================
-This is repository for my personal blog with jekyll.
+This is a repository for my personal blog with jekyll.

 It can be found at krystinashveda.com